Brian Dooreck MD

 In their 2018 guidelines, the American Cancer Society recommends that average-risk adults aged 45 years and older undergo regular colorectal cancer screenings.

-And you’ll find in the CDC’s Screen for Life: National Colorectal Cancer Action Campaign, that "if you’re 50 to 75 years old, get screened for colorectal cancer regularly.
-If you’re younger than 50 and think you may be at high risk of getting colorectal cancer, or if you’re older than 75, ask your doctor if you should be screened."
+And you’ll find in the CDC’s Screen for Life: National Colorectal Cancer Action Campaign that "if you’re 50 to 75 years old, get screened for colorectal cancer regularly.
+If you’re younger than 50 and think you may be at high risk of getting colorectal cancer or older than 75, ask your doctor if you should be screened."

 Be aware.
 Be seen.
 Be screened if warranted.